Are you thinking about doing a Masters but aren’t sure if it is worth it?

 How much does a Masters degree cost?

+There are of course the financial considerations when deciding whether it is worth doing a Masters.
 The average cost of a Masters degree in the UK is £6840

 How do I fund my Masters degree?